return42/sphkerneldoc/doc/books/linux_tv/media/v4l/diff-v4l.rst

 The V4L2 ioctls equivalent to ``VIDIOCGFBUF`` and ``VIDIOCSFBUF`` are :ref:`VIDIOC_G_FBUF <vidioc-g-fbuf>` and :ref:`VIDIOC_S_FBUF <vidioc-g-fbuf>`.
-The ``base`` field of struct ``video_buffer`` remained unchanged, except V4L2 defines a flag to indicate non-destructive overlays instead of a ``NULL`` pointer.
+The ``base`` field of struct :c:type:`struct video_buffer` remained unchanged, except V4L2 defines a flag to indicate non-destructive overlays instead of a ``NULL`` pointer.
 All other fields moved into the struct :ref:`v4l2_pix_format <v4l2-pix-format>` ``fmt`` substructure of struct :ref:`v4l2_framebuffer <v4l2-framebuffer>`.
 The ``depth`` field was replaced by ``pixelformat``.
 See :ref:`pixfmt-rgb` for a